 Performance Measure 22/23 Actual 22/23 Target Welsh Average 2021/22 Actual 2020/21 Actual Commentary Number of tourism related visitors (Jan'22 to Dec'22) 3.68m 4.67m Not Available 2.11m 4.67m Performance figures are for Jan - Dec 2022.
 The target figure reflected the 2019, pre pandemic visitor number and was considered a suitable benchmark to compare the rate at which the visitor economy is recovering.
 We cannot predict the amount of time it will take to recover from the various periods of lockdown and when factoring in the cost of living crisis, escalating energy costs, and loss of skilled staff following Brexit, and war in Ukraine resulting in the loss of hotel rooms for a number of months, there were clearly ongoing challenges within the sector.
 However, 3.68 million visitor numbers is positive and we expect to see this improve over the coming year as we have extra bed spaces through the new Mercure 4 star hotel, a growing programme of events and conferences at the ICCW and the Council's own events programme.
 (New) Number of young people aged 16 to 24 provided with employment and skills support through the Young Persons Guarantee 98 200 Local Measure Not Available Not Available A full delivery year has not been completed for the Young Persons Guarantee.
 Based on a 6 month period the performance figure is just short of the expected target.
 Percentage of young people NEET 13 1.4% 1.1% 2.8% 1.1% 2.1% Despite Newport not achieving its target 1.1%, in comparison to the Welsh average, Newport remains below the Welsh average of 2.8%.
 As highlighted in the report, we are supporting schools; and vulnerable and disadvantaged learners with pathways so that will not become NEET.
-Percentage of Young people NEET Year 11 1.3% 1.3% 2.1% 1.3% 1.4% Education teams have continued to deliver sustained performance in this area keep NEET levels low.
-Percentage of 16 - 18 year olds NEET 2% 2% Not Available 2.6% 2.6% This measure has improved this year thanks to a range of interventions and support provided to young people across Newport.
+Percentage of Young people NEET Year 11 1.3% 1.3% 2.1% 1.3% 1.4% Percentage of 16 - 18 year olds not in education, employment or training 2% 2% Not Available 2.6% 2.6%